pandas-ml/pandas-ml/doc/source/sklearn.rst

 .. note:: If you access to a property before calling ``ModelFrame`` methods, ``ModelFrame`` automatically calls corresponding method of the latest estimator and return the result.

-Following example shows to perform PCA, then revert principal components back to original space.
+Following example shows to perform PCA, then revert principal components back to original space. ``inverse_transform`` should revert the original columns.

 .. code-block:: python